 Students are admitted to the PTA program without discrimination regarding race, sexual orientation, age, creed, gender, marital status, religion, national origin, or disability.
 Applicants must meet College and program requirements for admission.
-Admission packets for the program are available in May of each year.
+Admission packets for the program are available in May of each year on the Wallace Campus in Dothan or accessed online through the program's Web page.
 Applicants will be ranked for admission based on GPA, academic courses completed, and performance on the Health Occupations Basic Entrance Test (HOBET).
 Ranking weight applied to academic performance (GPA, completed courses) will be 66 percent, with the remaining 34% applied to scores received on the HOBET.
 The applicant will incur cost of the HOBET.
 Wallace Community College complies with the Americans with Disabilities Act, 1990.
-Students who have a disability and require some accommodation in taking the HOBET examination should contact Disability Support Services on the Wallace Campus.
+Students who have a disability and require some accommodation in taking the HOBET examination should contact Disability Support Services on the Wallace Campus in Dothan.
 If accommodation is not requested in advance, on-site availability cannot be guaranteed.

 In order to be unconditionally accepted in the PTA program, applicants must be eligible for enrollment in or have already completed MTH 100, BIO 201, and ENG 101 at the time of application.
 Applicants enrolled in courses prerequisite to the above may receive conditional acceptance.
 Failure to complete prerequisite courses will result in withdrawal of acceptance.
+All general education courses must be taken in the order outlined by the program or be completed prior to admission.